tetherless-world/ontology-engineering/oe2020/README.md

 <li>Learn what use cases are, how to construct them, and how to use them to capture requirements for ontology and applications development </li>
 <li>Learn about terminology work, including definition development, and how to use terminologies as the starting point for ontology development </li>
 <li>Learn about ontology languages and some existing ontology resources </li>
+<li>Learn about knowledge graphs and how ontologies are used in the context of a knowledge graph </li>
 <li>Learn how to design, implement, and evaluate an ontology project </li>
 </ul>